 Zero-VOC paints/hard floor surfaces: VOCs (volatile organic compounds), are carbon-based gases given off by polymers, solvents, or plasticizers at room temperature.
 Some VOCs are known carcinogens and may also cause eye and upper respiratory irritation, nasal congestion, headache and dizziness.
 The use of zero-VOC paints, low-VOC finishes and hard floor surfaces avoid unnecessary health risks to occupants.

-Solar Ready: All houses are built solar ready in anticipation of donated solar panels or water heaters or the possibility of leasing solar panels in the future.
+Solar Ready: When feasible, our houses are built solar ready in anticipation of donated solar panels or water heaters or the possibility of leasing solar panels in the future.
 Passive solar design is also utilized and we are currently installing our first donated solar water heater.

 Materials: Building materials are sourced, salvages and recycled/reused from local non-profits and suppliers within a 500 mile radius.